 “Text does not “gloss” the images, which do not “illustrate” the text.
 For me, each has been no more than the onset of a kind of visual uncertainty, analogous perhaps to that loss of meaning zen calls a satori.
 Text and image, interlacing, seek to ensure the circulation and exchange of these signifiers: body, face, writing; and in them to read the retreat of signs.”
 Roland Barthes

 Blog: After a year of studying Chinese language, I made the Red Shoes, an investigation of movement as a support in the learning of a second language.
-Due to scheduling issues, I wasn’t able to continue daily Chinese language classes, so I decided to sit in on a grad dance class, Dance History and Literature, taught by Lester Tome, the Smith dance scholar.
+Due to scheduling issues, I wasn’t able to continue daily Chinese language classes, so I decided to sit in on a grad dance class, Dance History and Literature, taught by Lester Tomé, the Smith College dance scholar.
 Physical theater was mentioned as one of the grad’s research topics and I suddenly remembered seeing Toshiki Okada’s flyer in my inbox.
 My research topic became Japanese aesthetics at work in Okada’s choreographed plays.
 (Japanese aesthetics don’t seem to be listed anywhere as a major influence of his.)
 I was about to write my paper when I thought, hmmm, better perform that research first, and PeTRI was born.

 This semester, thanks to Smith College’s employee benefits, I am continuing my research in Sabina Knight’s Contemporary Chinese Women’s Literature, in which we are learning (literary) close reading skills.
 There are some performative opportunities in the class, watch out!

 This video clip is a pilot project, an “embodied close reading” of the epigraph of Roland Barthes’s Empire of Signs I made in December 2012.
 We are continuing the research on Barthes in PeTRI.